tarcinapp/entity-persistence-service/README.md

 ## Data Model

 The Entity Persistence Service is coming with a set of data models, each serving a unique purpose in organizing and managing your data.
-These data models lay the foundation for creating and categorizing entities and lists, handling user interactions, and facilitating effective data organization.
+These data models lay the foundation for creating and categorizing entities and lists, handling user interactions, and facilitating data organization.
-Combined with the diverse capabilities of the Entity Persistence Service, enable you to efficiently manage, categorize, and interact with your data, fostering a dynamic and user-friendly environment.

 <p align="center">
   <img src="./doc/img/model-overview.png" alt="Tarcinapp Suite Overview">